HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Specialist Profile API Service.md

 ## Introduction

-The Specialist Profile API Service is a frontend implementation responsible for retrieving, aggregating, and displaying comprehensive specialist profile information in the Maya Platform.
+The Specialist Profile API Service is a frontend implementation responsible for retrieving, aggregating, and displaying comprehensive specialist profile information in the MayaWork.
 This service integrates data from multiple sources to provide a unified view of specialist profiles, combining basic search data with detailed neural network profile information.
 The service supports both direct profile viewing and modal-based interactions, with robust error handling and state management.

 ## Project Structure